The Real Story

 Oils are viscous, acting like an adhesive, causing dirt and grit to stick where it lands on the chain.
 More lube means more glue and the wear effect just gets worse.
 You have to get all of the old lube and grit off the chain surfaces and out from inside the links.

 Commercial abrasive grinding paste is a mixture of oil, silicon dioxide (sand) and silicon carbide (sand).
-It does a great job of removing metal under pressure.
+It does a great job of removing metal under pressure and motion.

 Road grit combined with chain lube has the exact same effect inside of your chain.
 Remember, just cleaning the outside of a chain doesn’t count.
 It’s what is inside that matters.
 Combine a thorough cleaning with an ultra high film strength, extreme pressure, long-lasting lubricant that runs clean and you will have a winning solution to making your drivetrain last a lot longer.

-At Purple Extreme, we want to see our customers get the maximum service life and value from their equipment.
+At Bike Medicine, we want to see our customers get the maximum service life and value from their equipment.
 We firmly believe that if you learn to service, clean and lubricate your bike properly, it will far outlast bikes that are neglected.
 Plus, a really clean, quiet bike is a real pleasure to ride.